With these milestones, we are paving

 Our first statewide mobilization day

-Florida CHAIN, which had been fiscally sponsored by HSC, became independent in 2000.
+Florida CHAIN, which had been fiscally sponsored by Catalyst Miami, became independent in 2000.
 HSC joined forces with CHAIN to create a statewide mobilization day during Dade Days.
 Florida CHAIN is a premier health advocacy organization.

 Community Coalition for a Living Wage (CCLW) wins Living Wage Ordinance!

-This year marked the launch of HSC’s first website.
-Additionally, after two years of existence, the CCLW won a living wage ordinance in Miami-Dade County—the first of its kind in the Southeastern United States.
+This year marked the launch of Catalyst Miami’s first website.
+Additionally, after two years of existence, Catalyst Miami helped garner support for CCLW in winning a living wage ordinance in Miami-Dade County—the first of its kind in the Southeastern United States.

 First constituent leadership development training established